SainsburyWellcomeCentre/NeuralPlayground/README.md

 There are many ways to contribute to the [NeuralPlayground](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground).

  1. Implement a hippocampal and entorhinal cortex model of your choice.
 [Agent](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/agents)

- 2. Add functionality to the Comparison Board to compare results to real experimental data.
-[Comparison Board](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/comparison_board)

- 3. Work on improving the arena [Arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/arenas)
+ 2. Work on improving the arena [Arena](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/arenas)

- 4. Add an experimental data set [Experiment](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/experiments)
+ 3. Add an experimental data set [Experiment](https://github.com/ClementineDomine/NeuralPlayground/tree/main/neuralplayground/experiments)

 All contributions should be submitted through a pull request that we will later access.
 Before sending a pull request, make sure you have the following: